Most CDE offices will be closed for the holidays beginning Dec. 23. All offices will reopen on Jan. 2, 2025.

 Resources from American Speech-Language-Hearing Association

-Resources from Colorin Colorado
+Resources from Colorín Colorado

 Stay Up to Date - Manténgase Informada/o

 Sign up for the Multilingual Learners with Disabilities listserv.
-To request to be added to the MLDB Listserv email Krista Berkey.
+To request to be added to the MLDB Listserv please email Krista Berkey.

 Regístrese en el servidor de listas de estudiantes multilingües con discapacidades.
 Para pedir que lo/la registremos en el servidor de listas MLDB envíele un correo electrónico de Krista Berkey.

-Click here to UNSUBSCRIBE from the MLDB Listserv
+Click here to UNSUBSCRIBE from the MLDB Listserv.

 Listserv Disclaimer:

 A variety of learning opportunities, information, and resources are provided on this listserv.
 These materials do not represent an exhaustive list, nor are they required or endorsed by the Colorado Department of Education (CDE).
 The identification or description is for the purpose of providing information and resources and does not constitute CDE's endorsement.
-Every effort has been made to identify the citation for the resource; please maintain the citation and/or authorship when adapting or modifying these materials
+Every effort has been made to identify the citation for the resource; please maintain the citation and/or authorship when adapting or modifying these materials.

 For more information, please contact: